sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-ui/hana-cloud-cap-create-ui.md

 ---
-title: SAP HANA Cloud, Create a User Interface with the SAP Cloud Application Programming Model
+title: Create a User Interface with CAP (SAP HANA Cloud)
-description: Use services based on CAP Node.js and use an SAP Fiori wizard to create a user interface
+description: Use services based on SAP Cloud Application Programming Model Node.js and use an SAP Fiori wizard to create a user interface.
 time: 20
 author_name: Thomas Jung
 author_profile: https://github.com/jung-thomas